Devon Island

-Devon Island (ᑕᓪᓗᕈᑎᑦ, Tallurutit) is an island in Canada and the largest uninhabited island (no permanent residents) in the world.
-It is located in Baffin Bay, Qikiqtaaluk Region, Nunavut, Canada.
+Devon Island (Note: ᑕᓪᓗᕈᑎᑦ, Tallurutit) in Canada is the largest uninhabited island (no permanent human residents) in the world.
+It is in Baffin Bay, Qikiqtaaluk Region, Nunavut, Canada.
 It is one of the largest members of the Arctic Archipelago, the second-largest of the Queen Elizabeth Islands, Canada's sixth-largest island, and the 27th-largest island in the world.
-It has an area of 55247 km2 (slightly smaller than Croatia).
+It has an area of 55,535.39 km2 (slightly smaller than Croatia).
 The bedrock is Precambrian gneiss and Paleozoic siltstones and shales.
 The highest point is the Devon Ice Cap at 1920 m which is part of the Arctic Cordillera.
-Devon Island contains several small mountain ranges, such as the Treuter Mountains, Haddington Range and the Cunningham Mountains, as well as the Haughton impact crater.
+Devon Island contains several small mountain ranges, such as the Treuter Mountains, Haddington Range, and Cunningham Mountains, as well as the Haughton impact crater.
 The notable similarity of its surface to that of Mars has attracted interest from scientists.